Stewart Reports Financial Results for the First Quarter 2011

 Net loss per share attributable to Stewart

-(c) The Company did not recognize a full income tax benefit in the first quarters of 2009 or 2010 relating to its pretax loss due to the recording of a valuation allowance against deferred tax assets.
-The valuation allowance will be evaluated for reversal when the Company returns to profitability.
+Income tax expense (benefit) for the first quarters 2011 and 2010 includes income tax expense primarily related to taxes in foreign jurisdictions for our profitable international operations and on entities not included in our consolidated returns.
+We did not recognize the income tax benefit in the first quarters 2011 and 2010 relating to our pretax losses due to the recording of a valuation allowance against deferred tax assets.
+The valuation allowance will be evaluated for reversal as we return to profitability.

 STEWART INFORMATION SERVICES CORPORATION